Wednesday, May 21, 2025

 Fostering these collaborative networks would allow for rich cross-fertilization of ideas, methods, and perspectives—accelerating discovery and facilitating the development of novel therapeutic paradigms grounded in evolutionary biology.
 Strategic funding and institutional support for multidisciplinary research initiatives could significantly accelerate this promising avenue toward a comprehensive understanding of Alzheimer's disease.
 By addressing these outstanding questions, researchers will substantially clarify the role of metabolic conservation in Alzheimer's pathogenesis, determine its therapeutic potential, and potentially reshape our fundamental approach to dementia prevention and treatment.

-8.5 Implication for other Neurodegenerative Diseases
+7.5 Implication for other Neurodegenerative Diseases

-If we view Alzheimer’s disease as the pathological prolongation of an ancient energy-conservation program, this framework can be extended to help explain other neurodegenerative diseases.
+If we view Alzheimer’s disease as the pathological prolongation of an ancient energy-conservation program, this framework could potentially be extended to help explain other neurodegenerative diseases.
 Each of these conditions appears to selectively affect brain regions or circuits with exceptionally high energy demands, suggesting that they too may reflect maladaptive activation of conserved “thrift” responses to metabolic stress.

 In vascular dementia (VaD), the cortical and subcortical regions most affected—such as the watershed cortex and deep white matter—are those most vulnerable to chronic hypoperfusion.
 Rather than sudden infarction, these areas may enter a state of prolonged fuel shortage that drives them into a hypometabolic, low-functioning state.
 This pattern is strikingly similar to the early hypometabolism seen in Alzheimer’s, but here triggered by vascular insufficiency.
 From this perspective, VaD may represent a vascularly-induced thrift program, where circuits enter dormancy to survive low perfusion.
 The implication is that therapeutic strategies aimed at metabolic re-fueling—such as ketones, improved blood flow, or insulin-sensitizing agents—might revive partially idling circuits before they undergo irreversible degeneration.